 When it comes to choosing a treatment option, one of the first questions most patients ask is: “Is it safe?”

 According to the World Health Organization (WHO), “Patient safety is a serious global public health issue.”1

 They back this statement by reporting that even hospitalized patients are at risk, with one out of every ten harmed while in what is supposed to be one of the safest medical environments.
-It only goes to reason then that safety is also a major concern and consideration for patients who are interested in PEMF therapy.
-So what’s the answer to the question of whether or not PEMF is safe?If you answer this question based on research alone, then PEMF is in fact a safe treatment remedy.
+Safety is also a major concern and consideration for patients who are interested in PEMF therapy.